bane-stealthium/gpubreach/README.md

 #### cuPQC exploit (Section 6.2)

-With `bash run_cupqc_exploit.sh`, after GPU privilege-escalation, the attacker attempts to locate memory used by the victim by exploiting the cudaFree/Alloc() memory zeroing behaviour.
+With `bash run_cupqc_exploit.sh`, after GPU privilege-escalation, the attacker attempts to locate memory used by the victim by exploiting the cudaFree/Alloc() memory-zeroing behaviour.
 Then, it will rapidly dump out the candidate victim pages found, looking for secret keys.

 In this demonstration, a victim program from `./data_scripts/cupqc_exploit/keyexchange_victim.cu` is run repeatedly every 2 seconds.
 Each time, the attacker probes each candidate page and dumps the content.